 Creating Your Own Community Builders

 In addition to the advice in this article, if you’re looking for a chart that can help you creating a classroom community builder or icebreaker of your own, I’ve created a DIY creating a classroom community builder chart that outlines the four major steps of an icebreaker activity.
-In writing 50 Activities for the First Day of School, I tried to identify some of the typical steps that go into an icebreaker.
+In writing 50 Activities for the First Day of School, and then Classroom Community Builders: Activities for the First Day and Beyond, I tried to identify some of the typical steps that go into an icebreaker.
 Although this doesn’t apply to every activity, here’s what I came up with.

 - Students usually acquire information from each other or the classroom or teacher.
 From the other side of the coin, they are sharing or giving information